ddadaal/ddadaal.me/README.md

 1. Download the file yourself and place the file into a directory
 2. Run `python -m http.server {port} --bind {url}` and keep it running until the installation completes.
 3. Set the environment variable `SHARP_DIST_BASE_URL` to `http://{url}:{port}`
-5. `yarn install` and you are ready to go!
+5. `npm install` and you are ready to go!

 ## Continuous Integration and Delivery

-[Travis-CI](https://travis-ci.org) builds and publishes directly into viccrubs.github.io for every commit.
+[Travis-CI](https://travis-ci.org) builds and publishes directly into viccrubs.github.io for every commit to master.

 ## Credits